aws/karpenter-provider-aws/designs/odcr.md

 ## Goals

 1. Allow selection of targeted and open ODCRs with Karpenter
-2. Ensure multiple ODCRs (with different instance types and zones) can be selected from a single NodePool
+2. Ensure multiple ODCRs can be selected from a single NodePool
-3. Ensure that we only launch capacity into an ODCR as-needed to ensure ODCR sharing between clusters and accounts
+3. Ensure that we only launch capacity into an ODCR in a cluster when an application requires the capacity, ensuring ODCR sharing between clusters and accounts
 4. Ensure ODCRs are prioritized over regular OD and spot capacity
 5. Ensure Karpenter consolidates regular OD and spot instances to ODCR capacity when it is available
 6. Ensure Karpenter consolidates between ODCRs when a smaller/cheaper ODCR is available
 7. Allow users to constrain a NodePool to only launch into ODCR capacity without fallback
 8. Allow users to fallback from ODCR to spot capacity and from ODCR to standard OD capacity
-9. Ensure OD capacity is not unnecessarily churned when a capacity reservation is removed to reduce workload disruption
+9. Ensure OD capacity is not automatically drifted to new capacity when a capacity reservation expires or is canceled to reduce workload disruption
-10. Ensure open ODCRs outside of NodePool configuration are not selected automatically (no automatic optout of open ODCRs if not configured)

 ## Non-Goals

+Below lists the non-goals for _this RFC design._ Each of these items represents natural follow-ups for the initial implementation and are features we will consider based on feature requests.

 1. Ensure OD instances, created as fallback, can be automatically attached to an ODCR after that fact, if ODCR has availibility later (follow up needed)
 2. Support [Capacity Blocks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-blocks-using.html) as a capacity-type -- though capacity blocks are not supported with this design, they are a natural extension of it.
 We could support selection on capacity blocks through the `capacityReservationSelectorTerms`.